29, Sep 2014 - Oklahoma City, OK Oklahoma judge dismisses Ten Commandments lawsuit

 A Catholic high school in Oklahoma City sued the organization that governs school sports programs Monday, saying its teams shouldn't have to compete against schools nearly seven times as large.
 Bishop McGuinness High School sued the Oklahoma Secondary Schools Activities Association in federal court.
 It claims the group ...

 27, Sep 2014 - Oklahoma City, OK No debate: Decision to hire male professor not gender discrimination

 (9/22) A part-time debate coach at Oklahoma City University (OCU) was passed over when the position was made full-time.
 The coach felt she was the most qualified candidate and concluded that the decision to hire a male coach was gender discrimination.
 Read on to see why federal appeals court concluded that the hiring decision was devoid of discrimination.

-22, Sep 2014 - Oklahoma City, OK Drugs killed Oklahoma inmate in troubled execution
+27, Sep 2014 - Oklahoma City, OK Oklahoma City officer formally charged in series of sexual assaults

 OKLAHOMA CITY (AP) — The Oklahoma Highway Patrol arrested a state trooper Monday on complaints of kidnapping, rape and other crimes after three women alleged the officer sexually assaulted them while he was on duty.

 26, Sep 2014 - Oklahoma City, OK Oklahoma NAACP wants alleged assaults investigated

 OKLAHOMA CITY (AP) — The president of the Oklahoma NAACP wants the U.S. attorney general to open a hate crimes and civil rights investigation into alleged sexual assaults on black women by an Oklahoma City police officer.